-The Jazz Band is a performance-based instrumental ensemble that stresses the development of skills, technique, musicianship and ensemble awareness through interesting jazz literature.
+The Concert Band is a performance-based instrumental ensemble that stresses the development of skills, technique, musicianship and ensemble awareness through interesting jazz literature.

-The Women's Choir performs choral music from a variety of styles and time periods.
+The Concert Choir performs choral music from a variety of styles and time periods.
 Sight singing and the development of vocal skills and techniques are stressed.

 This performance-based ensemble focuses on strings instruments, but also includes woodwinds and other instruments.

 The focus is to develop acting technique through improvisations, stage movement and scene study.
 Modern dramatic literature is introduced, as well as theater criticism.
 Students perform individually and in small groups.